-Depending on the State placing the child, the State may want to negotiate with the parents to defer adoption assistance/ financial support until it is needed to meet a child's needs or until the child's disabilities are diagnosed.
+Depending on the State placing the child, the State may want to negotiate with the parents to defer adoption assistance/financial support until it is needed to meet a child's needs or until the child's disabilities are diagnosed.
 This is most often used when families are adopting a young child with potentially high risks for developing a medical or psychological condition.
 In these cases, the State may provide Medicaid and reimbursement of nonrecurring adoption expenses, without providing a monthly payment.
 Your adoption assistance agreement may specify the events or conditions that would initiate the need for services or activate the monthly payment option.
 An adoptive parent also may decline a financial subsidy that the State offers.
 Psychiatric reports and other documentation are often required to justify the need for a subsidy.
 In some States, parents can choose to defer financial assistance until needed for specific services.

-For State-specific information, see Information Gateway's adoption assistance database.
+For State-specific information, see Does Your State Enter Into Deferred Adoption Assistance Agreements? on Information Gateway's State-specific adoption assistance database.